candied-apple/axocore/README.md

 ### Progress and Log Tracking (Simple Callbacks)

 You can now track download progress and live game logs by passing callbacks directly to `launch` and `downloadAll`:

 - `onDownloadProgress`: Called with info about each file downloaded.
+For assets, the callback includes:
+  - `fileBytesDownloaded`: Bytes downloaded for the current file
+  - `fileTotalBytes`: Total bytes for the current file
+  - `cumulativeBytes`: Total bytes downloaded so far (all assets)
+  - `totalBytes`: Total bytes to download (all assets)
 - `onGameLog`: Called with each log line from the running game.

 #### Example Usage